Day Campus Program Scholarships

-Limestone College awards a number of Fine Arts Scholarships each year to students majoring in art, music, or theatre.
+Limestone University awards a number of Fine Arts Scholarships each year to students majoring in art, music, or theatre.
 Fine arts faculty members recommend these scholarships in open competition to entering freshmen who possess special creative talent in art, theatre, and music.
 They are to be renewed annually provided the recipient is making satisfactory progress toward graduation as defined in the College Catalog.

 The fine arts scholarships are financed by contributions to the Annual Fine Arts Scholarship Fund.
 Income from the following scholarship funds is pooled to support these scholarships.